 Old Kingdom (c.
 2686-2181 B.C)

 The son of Khasekhemwy, Djoser, kicked off the Third Dynasty of Egypt and also the period known as the Old Kingdom, one of the greatest in Egyptian history and the era of much of the iconic Egyptian symbolism most associated with ancient Egypt to this day.
-Djoser commissioned the first pyramid in Egypt, the Step Pyramid, to be built in Saqqara, the necropolis just north of the great city of Memphis, capital of the Old Kingdom.
+Djoser commissioned the first pyramid in Egypt, the Step Pyramid, to be built in Saqqara, the necropolis just north of the great city of Memphis, the capital of the Old Kingdom.

 The Great Pyramids

-The height of pyramid building took place under the rule of the Fourth Dynasty of Egypt.
+The height of the pyramid building took place under the rule of the Fourth Dynasty of Egypt.
 The first Pharaoh, Sneferu, built three large pyramids, his son, Khufu (2589–2566 BC), was responsible for the iconic Great Pyramid of Giza, and Khufu’s sons oversaw the construction of the second pyramid in Giza and the Great Sphinx.

 Although written records during the Old Kingdom period remain limited, engravings on steles surrounding the pyramids and cities provide some details regarding the names and accomplishments of the Pharaohs, and the utterly unprecedented architectural construction during the period is, in itself, evidence of a strong central government and flourishing bureaucratic system.
-The same strength of rule led to some incursions up the Nile into Nubian territory and expanding interest in trade for more exotic goods such as ebony, incense, and gold.
+The same strength of rule led to some incursions up the Nile into the Nubian territory and expanding interest in trade for more exotic goods such as ebony, incense, and gold.

 The Fall of the Old Kingdom

 Centralized power weakened during the Sixth Dynasty of Egypt as priests began to amass greater power through their oversight over funerary practices.
 Regional priests and governors began to hold more sway over their territories.
-Additional strain came in the form of a great drought. which prevented the flooding of the Nile and created widespread famine which the Egyptian government could do nothing to minimize or alleviate.
+The additional strain came in the form of a great drought. which prevented the flooding of the Nile and created widespread famine which the Egyptian government could do nothing to minimize or alleviate.
 By the end of the reign of Pepi II, questions regarding the proper line of succession eventually led to civil war in Egypt and the collapse of the centralized Old Kingdom government.

 First Intermediate Period (c.
 2181–2030)

 Egypt’s First Intermediate Period is a confusing time, seeming to encompass both a fair amount of political turmoil and strife and also an expansion of available goods and wealth that would have benefited those of lower status.
-However, historical records are severely limited in this period, and so it is difficult to gain a strong sense of life during the era.
+However, historical records are severely limited in this period, so it is difficult to gain a strong sense of life during the era.
 With the distribution of power to more local monarchs, these rulers looked after the interests of their own regions.

 The lack of a centralized government meant that no great works of art or architecture were built to provide historical details, yet the distributed power also brought greater production of goods and availability.
 Ancient Egyptians who previously could not afford tombs and funerary texts suddenly could.
 It is likely that life was somewhat improved for the average Egyptian citizen.